Harvard Athletics Recruiting Central

 If you are interested in competing for one of Harvard's 42 varsity programs, your first step should be to contact the respective head coach, who will send a recruiting questionnaire or direct you to Harvard's online recruiting forms.

-present strong academic credentials, evidence of highly developed
+credentials, evidence of highly developed talents or interests,

 The Harvard College Admissions Office can answer most of your questions regarding the application process.